 The Electricity Supplier shall request the type of Metering Point required, based on the following rules:

-Related Metering Point - This is only to be used for Secondary Related Metering Points that are linked to the Primary Related Metering Point as described in the Related Metering Point Schedule.
-The Electricity Supplier shall provide the current Import Metering Point Administration Number allowing the Metering Point Location Address to be auto-populated within the SDES message.
+Related Metering Point - This is only to be used for Secondary Related Metering Points that are linked to the Primary Related Metering Point as described in the Related Metering Points Schedule.
+The Electricity Supplier shall provide the current Import Metering Point Administration Number allowing the Meter Point Location Address to be auto-populated within the SDES message.

 Non-related Import Metering Point - such as instances where a property is separated into multiple Locations; or where a Location is on supply without a Metering Point held within the Electricity Retail Data Service.